Full text searches (basic query)

 Types of simple searches:

-- All words – By default an ‘and’ is placed between any of the words typed in the search bar.
+- All words – A logical AND is automatically placed between any of the words typed in the search bar.
 For example: banana pear apple pie will return any documents that include all the words banana, pear, apple and pie in any order.

 - Exact phrases – Enter exact words in quotes.
 For example: banana pear “apple pie” will return documents that would be found by the all words query above, but only if pie appears immediately after apple.

 - Any words – You have the option to include a logical OR between words.
 For example: banana or pear “apple pie” returns any documents with the words banana or pear and the exact phrase “apple pie”.
 Since the AND operator is automatically used when no operator is specified, operator precedence is important.
 A logical OR is evaluated before a logical AND.
 If you need control of the precendence, you will need to use the boolean search feature.

 - No words – Put a minus sign (-) before the words that you do not want included in the results.
 For example: banana -pear returns any documents with the word banana but not the word pear.
 Care should be taken combining the minus sign with the OR operator as these searches can take a long time and return a large number of results.

 There are three locations where you will find the simple search screen:

 - Click Search in the Library tree.
 The simple search form that appears allows users to search the contents of the entire documents management system using the full text search engine.

 - The Search field located in the top right-hand corner of the FileHold Desktop Application user interface:

 - In a folder view or Search in the library tree of the Web Client: